kensho-technologies/ng-alertify/README.md

 ## Install and use

 `npm install ng-alertify --save` or `bower install ng-alertify`.
-Include the `ng-alertify.js` script in your page and use `Alertify` module and dependency
+Include the `dist/ng-alertify.js` and `dist/ng-alertify/css` files in your page and use `Alertify` module and dependency

 ```js
 angular.module('MyApp', ['Alertify'])